JJMarsz/PartySavesTown/README.md

 Then extract the folder to anywhere you please

-Shortcut isn't working, so go into the 'PST' folder and double click to 'PartySavesTown.exe' to run the game
+To run the game, go into the 'PST' folder and double click on 'PartySavesTown.exe'

 To see version changes, look at CHANGELOG.txt

 THERE IS NO TUTORIAL YET, SORRY.

-Alpha version 0.99
+Alpha version 1.00

 THANK YOU TO ALPHA TESTERS: